SwedbankPay/developer.swedbankpay.com/payment-instruments/vipps/redirect.md

     where the payer must push the payment button.
     This triggers a `POST` towards Swedbank Pay.
 *   The payer is redirected to a Vipps payment page to enter the mobile number.
-*   Swedbank Pay handles the dialogue with Vipps and the payer confirms the purchase in the Vipps app.
+*   Swedbank Pay handles the dialog with Vipps and the payer confirms the purchase in the Vipps app.
 *   To receive the state of the transaction you need to do a `GET` request containing the `paymentID` generated in the first step.